In addition to the built

 recovered from the lake along with the remains of prehistoric animals such as the mammoth.

-The site is open daily from 9 am to 5 pm and admission includes a guided tour.
-It is
+The site is open daily from 9 am to 5 pm and admission includes a guided tour

 recommended that you only use approved tour guides.
 The La Brea Pitch Lake Tour Guides